TheBlockchainBeast/0xAlien/.github/CONTRIBUTING.md

-# Welcome to TornadoCash!
+# Welcome to tornadoCash!

-If you're submitting code to TornadoCash, there are some simple things we'd appreciate you doing to help us stay organized!
+If you're submitting code to tornadoCash, there are some simple things we'd appreciate you doing to help us stay organized!

 ### Finding the right project